jtsu/merakiDeviceReboot/README.md

 # merakiDeviceReboot
-Script to reboot Meraki devices in an Org.
+Script to reboot Meraki devices in an Org and posts the results to webex room.

 ## Configuration
 * Add serial numbers of devices to apSerials.csv.